How to Access the Dark Web Safely: A 2024 Beginner’s Guide

 In the Tor over VPN setup, you first connect to a VPN and then use the Tor network.
 This means your ISP can see that you’re using a VPN, but they won’t know you’re using Tor.
 It’s easy to set up because many VPN providers have built-in support for Tor over VPN.

-Graphic showing how Tor over VPN works
+Tor over VPN schema

 One issue with this method is that you may be vulnerable to malicious exit nodes since your traffic exits the Tor network before being encrypted by the VPN.